 3) Provided protected time and provided Consulting and Senior Leadership support for each project team

 4) Held two formal measurement and adjustment sessions at 6 and 9 months…

 …with the combined Senior and Middle Management Team Members.

-5) Trained Senior Leaders and Middle Managers in B STATE Leadership Solutions
+5) Trained Senior Leaders and Middle Managers in B STATE Accountability Programs for Team Players

 Implementing a new model required new leadership competencies.
-Middle managers used the B STATE Performance Coaching System for selecting and mentoring leaders to be cross-functional, business owners, and partners.
+Middle managers used the Developing B STATE Leaders and Successors to select and mentor leaders to be cross-functional, business owners, and partners.